F-Stop Magazine Logo

 The contact sheet style thumbnails were a practical choice in they allowed us to avoid including captions on the images, but we also liked the idea of showing all the images together on a few pages, rather than only in pairs.

-CJ: The cover and typography – Emily experimented with some cover options, we felt we wanted to work with someone who used letter press on an industrial level and we all like the work of Antony Burrill.
-We were very happy he agreed to work on the book and even better the Russian font letter press had been sourced from a group on Moscow called Partisan Press, I think Antony had worked with them before.
+CJ: The cover and typography – Emily experimented with some cover options, we felt we wanted to work with someone who used letter press on an industrial level and we all like the work of Anthony Burrill.
+We were very happy he agreed to work on the book and even better the Russian font letter press had been sourced from a group on Moscow called Partisan Press, I think Anthony had worked with them before.
 At the time of the war breaking out Partisan press were pasting up stop the war posters.
 Anthony Burrill delivers a strong message using typography and we wanted that feel for the book.
 We have made accompanying posters using just typography.
 Also, the old Russian books we looked at in the past worked this way employing different skill sets and tools.

 CB: The book is partly Alan’s photography and partly homage to the grand history of Russian propaganda art.
 Where did that decision come from, and why?
 What did the creative process involve when merging the two concepts in the book?